At AIRDO, we make all the necessary preparations to provide our passengers worry-free trips.

 A special contact number is available in regard to reservations and information for passengers who have difficulty hearing and speaking.
 Please fax us your name, age, telephone number, fax number, preferred boarding date and time, and preferred flight.
 AIRDO responds by fax the day of, or by the following day of reception.
 If special assistance will be required, please inform us of the assistance details at the time of the reservation.

 Wheelchairs are available at all airports.
 Wheelchairs for use within the cabin are also available.
-Please inform us when making your reservation if you wish to use one.
+Please inform the ANA Disability Desk (For Customer with Wheelchair Check List) when making your reservation if you wish to use one.

 If you will be using your own wheelchair, again, please inform us when making your reservation.